"A Real Win for Single-Payer Advocates" (John Nichols):

 It was not the soaring rhetoric that is Barack Obama's signature, but he recently offered the sound bite that may define his presidency: "Don't bet against us.""President Is Set to 'Take the Baton'" (WaPo):

 There are reasons to believe that his confident words -- they were about health-care reform but have broader application -- were not the bombast of a bluffer exaggerating the strength of his hand.
 They reflect the high cards that Obama holds and has only now started to play.

-And that, finally, is why Obama wants to make sure his party bets with him, not against him.
+Of course, no one ever thought passing a health-care bill would be easy, and the effort hit some bumps last week over costs and how to cover them.And that, finally, is why Obama wants to make sure his party bets with him, not against him.
 His core message to fellow Democrats is that the only things they have to fear are the fears and insecurities bred into them when they were a battered minority.
 Obama is free of those doubts because he never knew them.

 Six months into his presidency, Barack Obama may have no greater test of his ability to translate personal popularity into a successful legislative agenda than the upcoming two weeks.Barack Obama

 With skepticism about the president's health-care reform effort mounting on Capitol Hill -- even within his own party -- the White House has launched a new phase of its strategy designed to dramatically increase public pressure on Congress: all Obama, all the time.